General Policies and Procedures

 A Florida state requirement is that all children at school are provided with outside play/physical activities each school day unless rain, extreme heat, or cold temperatures are a prohibiting factor.
 Parents should be aware of this fact and provide their children with appropriate shoes, seasonal clothing and outerwear.
 Please ensure that outerwear clothing is easy for your child to manage.
 The amount of outdoor playtime will be based on the discretion of the Director and weather conditions.
+Children will be provided with activities to engage in while outside.
 The school cannot accommodate sick children who cannot go outdoors with his/her class, as this would take a staff member away from their outdoor supervisory activities.
 It is recommended that if a child is too sick to go outside for a short period of time during the day, the child should not attend school that day.

-We do have an “open door” policy at the school.
-If you have any questions concerning your child, please request a conference through the Director.
-Engaging the classroom teachers or children in conversations can detract their attention and disrupt the classroom routine.
-Please email the Director or telephone the school of any important information needs to be communicated to the school.
+We have an “open door” policy at the school.
+If you have any questions concerning your child or would like to visit your child at school, please request a conference with the Director or notify the Director of your visit.
+Engaging the classroom teachers or children in conversations during instructional hours can detract their attention and disrupt the classroom routine.
+Please email the Director or telephone the school if any important information needs to be communicated to the school.
 It is important that teachers know if your child’s daily routine has had any changes.

 We welcome your ideas and areas of special interest.
 We are an enthusiastic audience for your knowledge and your talents.
 Our children benefit by parents sharing their special interests and career talents.
 It is our objective to work closely with our parents and to create a “family friendly” environment.
 If you are interested in volunteer opportunities, please let the Director know.